ivelasq/pipedream/content/blog/politely-scraping.md

 tags: ["scrape"]
 ---

-Walkthrough on "politely" scraping Wikipedia tables and transforming them into an analysis-ready dataset.
+Walkthrough on "politely" scraping Wikipedia tables and transforming them into analysis-ready datasets.

 <!--more-->